The Archbishop who challenged violence and corruption - and paid with his life

 "A church that suffers no persecution but enjoys the privileges and support of the things of the earth - beware! - is not the true church of Jesus Christ.
 A preaching that does not point out sin is not the preaching of the gospel.
 A preaching that makes sinners feel good, so that they are secured in their sinful state, betrays the gospel's call."

 Martyn Whittock is an evangelical historian and a Licensed Lay Minister in the Church of England.
-The author, or co-author, of fifty-five books, his most recent books include: Trump and the Puritans (2020), The Secret History of Soviet Russia's Police State (2020), Daughters of Eve (2021), Jesus the Unauthorized Biography (2021), The End Times, Again?
-(2021), The Story of the Cross (2021), and Apocalyptic Politics (2022).
-In addition, he has an interest in the 17th-century Christian radicals and their continuing impact on the modern world, the subject of his books When God was King: Rebels & Radicals of the Civil War & Mayflower Generation (2018) and Mayflower Lives (2019).
-He is a big fan of Christmas.
+As an historian and author, or co-author, of fifty-five books, his work covers a wide range of historical and theological themes.
+In addition, as a commentator and columnist, he has written for several print and online news platforms; has been interviewed on TV and radio shows exploring the interaction of faith and politics; and appeared on Sky News discussing political events in the USA.
+Recently, he has been interviewed on several news platforms concerning the war in Ukraine.
+His most recent books include: Trump and the Puritans (2020), The Secret History of Soviet Russia's Police State (2020), Daughters of Eve (2021), Jesus the Unauthorized Biography (2021), The End Times, Again?
+(2021) and The Story of the Cross (2021).
+His latest book, Apocalyptic Politics (2022), explores the connection between end-times beliefs and radicalized politics across religions, time, and cultures.